Meekb/Java_DiningReviews/README.md

 Open project in IDE, run local server to curl endpoints

 ### Model:
-The Model consists of three classes - User, Restaurant, and DiningReview Each class has an id which is an auto-generated Long data type User
+The Model consists of three classes - User, Restaurant, and DiningReview.
+Each class has an id which is an auto-generated Long data type

+**User**
   * username String
   * city String
   * state String